Curfew Must Not Ring Tonight: References in other genres

 A late Victorian English poem from the 1880s, "Chertsey Curfew" by Boyd Montgomerie Ranking, treats the same events.

-The poem was set to music in 1895, by Stanley Hawley and published as sheet music by Robert Cooks and Co.
+In 1895, Stanley Hawley wrote music to accompany the poem's recitation (a performance tradition known as melodrama).
+This was published as sheet music by Robert Cooks and Co.

 The poem was widely known in the English-speaking world.
-In her novel Anne of Green Gables (1908), set in Nova Scotia, author Lucy Maud Montgomery has the character Prissy Andrews recite it.
+In her novel Anne of Green Gables (1908), set in Prince Edward Island, author Lucy Maud Montgomery has the character Prissy Andrews recite it.

+The character, Mattie Silver, from Ethan Frome (1911), has few life skills but can recite "Curfew shall not ring to-night."

 Three silent films were made based on the poem.
 For two of the films, the title was modified to Curfew Shall Not Ring Tonight.
 No sound version has been made, but later 20th century films referred to this poem.

 Jack Warner quoted the poem ironically in the film Scrooge (1951).
 Katharine Hepburn quoted it at length (for comedic effect) in the film Desk Set (1957).
 She provides a melodramatic reading while a revolutionary new computer created by Richard Sumner (Spencer Tracy) prints out the poem in response to a misspelled request for information on Corfu.

 An illustrated version of this poem is contained in Fables for Our Time and Famous Poems Illustrated by James Thurber (1940).

 The poem is mentioned by author Antonia White in her autobiography As Once in May.
 As a child she read it repeatedly until she knew it by heart.

 A parody poem Towser shall be Tied Tonight was written by Anonymous.
 Set in Kansas, it tells the story of two lovers whose tryst is threatened by the eponymous guard dog.